2,458 texts in Legends of the Jews (Ginzberg)

 The act of counting, it seems, isn't always a simple matter of logistics.
 Sometimes it's infused with deeper meaning, both positive and, occasionally, fraught with danger.
 Let’s ta...

-We all know the story: The Israelites, fresh out of Egypt, get impatient waiting for Moses on Mount Sinai.
-They demand a god they can see, and Aaron, in a moment of weakness, fashi...
+The familiar story is this: The Israelites, fresh out of Egypt, get impatient waiting for Moses on Mount Sinai.
+They demand a god they can see, and Aaron, in a moment of weakness, ...

 They stood at Sinai, heard the very voice of God thundering the Ten Commandments, including the absolute prohibition against idolatry… and then, a mere forty days later, they're pa...

 It wasn't just a tent, it was a statement.
 A declaration of relationship.
-According to Legends of the Jews, the story begins with the people approaching God.
-They essentially say, ...
+In Legends of the Jews, the story begins with the people approaching God.
+They essentially say, "Look, all...

 Our ancestors did.
 Even Moses, the great lawgiver himself, felt it.
 In fact, according to Ginzberg's retelling in Legends of the Jews, Moses experienced such fear not just once, bu...